BitTacklr/Projac/README.md

         Build();
 ```

 How and when you decide to execute the projection specification is still left as an exercise to you.
-Typically, you'll turn the handlers into a map where you can lookup the handler in based on the type of event to be handled.
+Typically, you'll turn the handlers into a map where you can lookup the handler based on the type of event to be handled.
 Familiarity with plain old ADO.NET is assumed.
 You can take a look at the ```TSqlNonQueryStatementFlusher``` (in the tests under Usage) to get an idea of how to flush the resulting statements.

 ## Projection Handler